April 27, 2019

 While cleaning a motel room when the room’s guest is away, Riz finds a hidden package of cocaine, impulsively steals it, and then gives the package to Dallas, in an effort to impress Dallas and with the hope that Dallas doesn’t pick a fight with her again.
 It’s one of many dumb and unnecessary decisions that the supposedly streetwise Riz makes in this film.
 You don’t have to be a genius to figure out that things don’t turn out well for anyone who steals from a drug dealer.

 But the movie’s plot really goes off the rails when Riz commits a serious crime twice, and what she does to cover up her misdeeds would make her a candidate for “World’s Dumbest Criminals.”
 The first time she commits the crime, it’s somewhat of an accident.
 The second time she commits the crime, it’s completely unwarranted and planned in such a cold-blooded manner that any sympathy that anyone might have for Riz will probably evaporate.
 The last 15 minutes of the movie have so many absurd things happening (including a ludicrous attempt to frame Riz and Dallas as “Thelma and Louise” type of outlaws) that “Stray Dolls” should have been named “Stray Plot Holes.”

-UPDATE: Samuel Goldwyn Films will release “Stray Dolls” on April 10, 2020.
+UPDATE: Samuel Goldwyn Films will release “Stray Dolls” on digital and VOD on April 10, 2020.